 Caddo Lake is an East Texas treasure, it’s one of the largest water forests in the world!
 This lake is unlike any other because of the Bald Cypress trees draped with Spanish moss that make traveling down this lake both beautiful and mysterious.
 In fact, Caddo Lake has been named the land of Bigfoot.
 There is even a Bigfoot Research Center in nearby Jefferson, TX.
 We highly recommend booking a boat tour to experience the beauty and wildlife at Caddo Lake.

 Weather conditions and road construction cause the pool to close from time to time so check the website before visiting.
 This is a great place to bring family and friends to enjoy an afternoon relaxing, swimming and soaking in the beauty of this natural swimming hole.

-4. Epic Waters – Texas Waterparks
+Epic Waters – Texas Water Parks

-5. South Padre Island
+South Padre Island

 South Padre Island is a 34-mile long town on a barrier island on the Gulf Coast of Texas.
-It’s known for they’re sandy beaches, wonderful local restaurants and a wide variety of activities for the whole family to enjoy.
+Known for they’re sandy beaches, wonderful local restaurants and a wide variety of activities for the whole family to enjoy.
 Check out our list of 9 reasons to visit South Padre Island.
 This is one of the best affordable beaches in Texas.

 TravelingMom Tip: Avoiding planning a visit to South Padre Island during spring break.
 This is a popular spring break destination for Texas college students.

-6. Schlitterbahn – Texas Waterparks
+Schlitterbahn – Water Parks in Texas

-Everyone should visit the Schlitterbahn Texas waterparks.
-The Schlitterbahn in New Braunfels, TX, started as a resort; the rich history and story behind Schlitterbahn makes it unique.
-Much more than pools and slides, the Schlitterbahn waterparks are also home to the Master Blaster which has been voted the BEST water ride in the WORLD!
+Everyone should visit the Schlitterbahn Texas family water park.
+The Schlitterbahn New Braunfels started as a resort; the rich history and story behind Schlitterbahn are what make it unique.
+Much more than wave pools, water slides and tube slides, the Schlitterbahn water parks are also home to the Master Blaster (an uphill water coaster) which has been voted the BEST water ride in the WORLD!

 In addition to being a resilient community, many of the reviews online will rave about how peaceful and clean the beach in Rockport is.
-In fact, it’s the first beach in Texas distinguished as a “Blue Wave Beach,” which means it meets environmental standards set by the national Clean Beaches Coalition.
+Did you know that itt’s the first beach in Texas distinguished as a “Blue Wave Beach’?
+This means it meets environmental standards set by the National Clean Beaches Coalition.
 It’s a relaxing destination on the eastern coast of Texas.